Craig Fleisher: Background, education and academic career

-Fleisher received his PhD in Business from the Katz Graduate School of Business, University of Pittsburgh, his MBA in Human Resource Management and Marketing from the Owen Graduate School of Management, Vanderbilt University, and BSBA in Finance, Insurance and Real Estate from the University of Florida.
+Fleisher received his PhD in business from the Katz Graduate School of Business, University of Pittsburgh, his MBA in human resource management and marketing from the Owen Graduate School of Management, Vanderbilt University, and BSBA in finance, insurance and real estate from the University of Florida.
 In the past, he held positions in mortgage banking management, real estate appraisal, and management consulting.
-His first academic appointment was at University of Calgary as Associate Professor in the Policy and Environment.
+His first academic appointment was at University of Calgary as associate professor in policy and environment.
 He maintained various professorial and program leadership roles at the School of Business and Economics at Wilfrid Laurier University in Waterloo, Ontario, and was at the University of Windsor as the endowed chair.
 He has held decanal positions at the University of New Brunswick.
-He serves as an Adjunct Professor in Business Information Management at Tampere University of Technology (Finland), Adjunct Professor at the Wisconsin School of Business, University of Wisconsin in Madison, member of the graduate faculty for the Executive MScom at the Università della Svizzera italiana in Lugano, Switzerland, has also served as a visiting professor or scholar at the University of Sydney (Australia), De Montfort University (Leicester, UK), University of Western Sydney and University of Waikato (Hamilton, New Zealand), among others.
+He serves as an adjunct professor in business information management at Tampere University of Technology (Finland), adjunct professor at the Wisconsin School of Business, University of Wisconsin in Madison, member of the graduate faculty for the Executive MScom at the Università della Svizzera italiana in Lugano, Switzerland, has also served as a visiting professor or scholar at the University of Sydney (Australia), De Montfort University (Leicester, UK), University of Western Sydney and University of Waikato (Hamilton, New Zealand), among others.

 He was named the Meritorious award and Fellow of the Society of Competitive Intelligence Professionals (Alexandria, Virginia, USA); the only Canadian winner.
 His teaching earned him the title as one of Canada's top MBA professors by Canadian Business Magazine in 2006.